Presbyterian Church in Rwanda: Activities and Programs

 The Presbyterian Church has always been taking care of Education and Healthcare anywhere it was present in the country.
 It still is today but in collaboration with the State of Rwanda.

-It is also involved in environmental protection projects and in the diversification of the knowhow in rural areas.
+It is also involved in environmental protection projects and in the diversification of the know-how in rural areas.
 In some regions of Rwanda, agriculture has traditionally always been seen as the only way to make a living.
 This often led to over use of soils and ignorance of existing professional alternatives.

 The official themes the Church is working on and actively supporting are: